 – If you are claiming for 100 or more employees, search for ‘download a template through the Coronavirus Job Retention Scheme’ on GOV.UK.

 – Guidance now confirms you can furlough an employee who is a military reservist returning to work following a period of mobilisation ending after 10 July – even if they haven’t been furloughed before.

 Paying your employer National Insurance Contributions (NICs) and pension contributions

-If you think you may struggle to pay your PAYE tax and/or NICs from August, please contact HMRC as soon as possible, before they start action to recover the unpaid debt.
-They may be able to give you time to pay.
+– A condition of the CJRS grant is that you pay the related PAYE tax, NICs and pension contributions due on wages and from 1 August employers are no longer able to claim for NICs and pension contributions.
+If you think you may struggle to pay your PAYE tax and/or NICs from August, please contact HMRC as soon as possible, before they start action to recover unpaid debt as they may be able to give you time to pay.

-The Coronavirus Job Retention Scheme (CJRS) has been extended until October, with new flexibilities introduced from 1 July allowing furloughed employees to return to work part-time.
+– The Coronavirus Job Retention Scheme (CJRS) has been extended until October, with new flexibilities introduced from 1 July allowing furloughed employees to return to work part-time.